Estimated reading time: 22 minutes

 What are Categories and Tags in WordPress?

 Categories and Tags are Taxonomies.
 They are created to group post content and make navigating the website easier.
 While these two are the most known default taxonomies, we can create our own as well.
 In fact, mayn plugins have them.
-For example a BNB listing plugin can group properties based on location, size, number of rooms etc.
+For example a BNB listing plugin can group properties based on location, size, number of rooms etc. Another place where they are often used are Product Categories and Product tags in WooCommerce.

 In WordPress, at least one category must be added to a new post.
 Because of that, there is a default one called “Uncategorized”.
 This can be changed under Settings > Writing.
 Whatever the name of the default category is, it is better not to have uncategorized content at all.